waewaebird/kafka-beginners-course/samples/WebDumpPractice_2.md

 </strong>
 </summary>
 A , B , C => To send failed records to adead letter queue (DLQ), you must configure:
-* errors.tolerance=all: Tells the connector tonot failon errors but handle them (e.g., send to DLQ).
+* errors.tolerance=all: Tells the connector to not fail on errors but handle them (e.g., send to DLQ).
 * errors.deadletterqueue.topic.name=DLQ-Topic: Specifies the DLQ topic.
 * errors.deadletterqueue.context.headers.enable=true: Includes error context in message headers.
 FromKafka Connect Error Handling Docs: